LucNaterop/fish-swarms/proposal.md

 We will therefore use a purely mechanistic mathematical model (ignoring other custom swarm “rules”), and run the same over wide ranges of population, and number of influential neighbours as a fraction of total population, to gain a broader understanding on the significance of such factors towards overall swarm behaviour.

-(States your motivation clearly: why is it important / interesting to solve this problem?)

-(Add real-world examples, if any)

-(Put the problem into a historical context, from what does it originate?
-Are there already some proposed solutions?)

 ## The Model